UnterrainerInformatik/GameDevelopmentLinks/README.md

 * [**World- View- and Projection Transformation Matrices**](http://www.codinglabs.net/article_world_view_projection_matrix.aspx) - A really nice article along with images covering the basics of transformation matrices and how they are commonly used in 3D graphics programming.
 * [**Matrix Naming Convention**](https://www.sebastiansylvan.com/post/matrix_naming_convention/) - A very nice and short article about how to name your transformation matrices and what benefit that brings.
 * [**3D model drawing guide**](http://www.3dgameprogramming.net/2007/06/04/getting-started-with-xna-drawing-a-3d-model/) - You want to draw a 3D model in XNA?
 This guide shows, step by step, how to draw a mesh in XNA.
 Nicely done, thank you very much.
+* [**A 2D Transform Library**](https://github.com/aloisdeniel/Transform) - Nice library from Alois Deniel.
+It provides base MonoGame-objects for managing relative transforms in a 2D space.
+So if you want to link your object to another one and you want it them to move together, this is your library (also pivot points, tweening, etc...).
 * [**2D circles and lines**](http://xboxforums.create.msdn.com/forums/p/7414/200025.aspx) - Want to draw 2D using XNA?Well.
 Then you're in for a treat!
 It's impossible to do that without completely destroying the performance of your game.
 But since you're inevitably sitting on a high-performance-graphics-workhorse already, you may draw 3D as well.
 These links show you how.
 * [**2D circles and lines**](http://www.bit-101.com/blog/?p=2832)
 * [**Premultiplied alpha and alpha-blending**](http://blogs.msdn.com/b/shawnhar/archive/2009/11/06/premultiplied-alpha.aspx) - You want to understand the intricacies of this subject?
 Well.
 Here is the Master of XNA for you.
 May I present: Shawn Hargreaves...